A Shidduch Resume is Your First Impression

 Quick Historical Note

-Let’s not romanticize the once upon a time when there were no shidduch resumes, no photos, and everybody lived happily ever after their first date.
+Let’s not romanticize the good old days when there were no shidduch resumes, no photos, and everybody lived happily ever after their first date.
 Before the resume picture, there were yearbooks, leaked travel photos, and yes – there were also stalking prospective mother-in-laws.
 Let’s not pretend that looks were of no priority before the shidduch resume came and crashed the party.

 No worries though, there’s a lot you can do to make sure the picture presents you in the best possible light (pun intended):